canopas/group-track-flutter/README.md

 Once the project is created, you will need to add the `google-services.json` file to the `android/app` module for android and `ios/Runner` module for IOS.
 For more information, refer to the [Firebase documentation](https://firebase.google.com/docs/flutter/setup?platform=android).

-GroupTrack uses the following Firebase services, Make sure you enable them in your Firebase project:
+Grouptrack uses the following Firebase services, Make sure you enable them in your Firebase project:
 - Authentication (Phone, Google, Apple)
 - Firestore (To store user data)
 </details>

 ## Tech stack

-GroupTrack utilizes the latest Flutter technologies and adheres to industry best practices.
+Grouptrack utilizes the latest Flutter technologies and adheres to industry best practices.
 Below is the current tech stack used in the development process:

 - Flutter Riverpod
 - Dart